sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ProjectsApi.md

 | **200** | OK |  -  |

-## importPreprocessedDataAsync
+## importPreprocessedDataAsJob

-> Job importPreprocessedDataAsync(projectId, ignoreFormulas, allowMs1Only, optFields, imputFiles)
+> Job importPreprocessedDataAsJob(projectId, ignoreFormulas, allowMs1Only, optFields, imputFiles)

 Import ms/ms data from the given format into the specified project-space as background job.